 The following 13 vocations are eligible for loan cancellation.

 A borrower working in a forgiveness-eligible profession will need to gain a year of professional experience before applying.
-Uniquely, a teacher would need to complete one academic year before filling out cancellation forms.
+A teacher would need to complete one academic year before filling out cancellation forms.

 Certain professions, such as firefighter and librarian, were added to this list in August 2008.
 But your pre-2008 work experience in the field won’t make you eligible for the Federal Perkins Loan cancellation program.